-SUMMARY OF DATA USE LIMITATIONS 1
+SUMMARY OF DATA USE Restrictions 1

+HCUP DATA USE AGREEMENT REQUIREMENTS 2

 HCUP CONTACT INFORMATION 2

+HCUP Central Distributor and HCUP User Support 2

-WHAT'S NEW IN THE 2017 NRD? \
+WHAT'S NEW IN THE 2019 NRD?
+4

-UNDERSTANDING THE NRD 5
+UNDERSTANDING THE NRD 4

-ABSTRACT 6
+ABSTRACT 5

 INTRODUCTION TO THE NATIONWIDE READMISSIONS DATABASE (NRD) 7

-Overview of NRD Data 7 7 8 8
+Overview of NRD Data 7 7 8 8 9

 ICD-10-CM/PCS Started October 1, 2015 at the Beginning of Fiscal Year 2016

-File Structure of the NRDNRD Data Elements 10
+File Structure of the NRD NRD Data Elements

-Getting Started 15 15 16 16
+Getting Started Decompressing the NRD Files Downloading and Running the Load Programs NRD Documentation HCUP Online Tutorials HCUP Reports on Readmission Methodology 14 14 15 15 15

-ICD-9-CM and ICD-10-CM/PCS Diagnosis and Procedure Codes 17
+ICD-9-CM and ICD-10-CM/PCS Diagnosis and Procedure Codes

 SAMPLING DESIGN OF THE NRD

-Target Universe 18
+Target Universe

-Sampling Frame 18
+Sampling Frame

-Discharge Weights Post-Stratification for Weighting Weighting 18
+Discharge Weights Post-Stratification for Weighting Weighting 17

-Final NRD Sample 19
+Final NRD Sample 18

-Limitations of the NRD 20
+Limitations of the NRD 19

-HOW TO USE THE NRD FOR READMISSION ANALYSES 22
+HOW TO USE THE NRD FOR READMISSION ANALYSES 20

-NRD Data Elements Critical to Tracking a Patient and Determining the Time Between 00
+NRD Data Elements Critical to Tracking a Patient and Determining the Time Between 04

-Admissions 22 22
+Admissions Patient Linkage Number (NRD_VisitLink) Time Between Admissions (NRD_DaysToEvent and LOS) 21

-Defining Readmissions Defining the Index Event 24 25
+Defining Readmissions 22

-Selecting the Time Period for Revisits ∠0

-Reporting Rates of Readmission 26 Calculating Nationally Weighted Estimates 26 Variance Calculations 26 Computer Software for Weighted and Variance Calculations 27 NRD READMISSION RATES REPORTED ON THE HCUPNET WEBSITE APPENDIX A: NRD INTRODUCTORY INFORMATION 1 Table A.1.
-HCUP Partners Participating in the 2017 NRD 2 Figure A.1.
-HCUP States Participating in the 2017 NRD 3 Table A.2.
-Percentage of SID Discharges in the NRD by Type of Discharge Table A.3.
-Summary of NRD States, Hospitals, and Inpatient Stays Table A.4.
-NRD-Related Reports and Database Documentation Available on HCUP-US Table A.5.1 Range of Discharge Weights by Patient Age and Sex, 2017 4 Table A.5.2 Range of Discharge Weights by Patient Age and Sex, 2016 4 Table A.5.3 Range of Discharge Weights by Patient Age and Sex, 2015 5 Table A.5.4 Range of Discharge Weights by Patient Age and Sex, 2014 5 Table A.5.5 Range of Discharge Weights by Patient Age and Sex, 2013 6 Table A.5.6 Range of Discharge Weights by Patient Age and Sex, 2012 6 Table A.5.7 Range of Discharge Weights by Patient Age and Sex, 2011 7 Table A.5.8 Range of Discharge Weights by Patient Age and Sex, 2010 APPENDIX B: HANDLING OF TRANSFERS AND SAME-DAY STAYS 1 Defining Transfers and Same-Day Events 2 Creating a Combined Transfer Record 3 APPENDIX C: STATE-SPECIFIC RESTRICTIONS 1 Table C.1.
+Defining the Index Event Specifying the Criteria for a Readmission Selecting the Time Period for Revisits Reporting Rates of Readmission Calculating Nationally Weighted Estimates 25 Variance Calculations 25 Computer Software for Weighted and Variance Calcu Ilations 26 NRD READMISSION RATES REPORTED ON THE HCL APPENDIX A: NRD INTRODUCTORY INFORMATION 1 Table A.1.
+HCUP Partners Participating in the 2019 VRD 2 Figure A.1.
+HCUP States Participating in the 2019 N २D 3 Table A.2.
+Percentage of SID Discharges in the NRD by Type of Discharge, 20191 Table A.3.
+Summary of NRD States, Hospitals, and I npatient Stays 1 Table A.4.
+NRD-Related Reports and Database Doc umentation Available on HCUP-US4 Table A.5 Range of Discharge Weights by Patient Ag je and Sex, 20195 Table A.6 Rate and Number of 30-Day All-Cause Re Patient Age Group, 2019 Table A.7 Rate and Number of 30-Day All-Cause Re Principal Diagnoses at Index Admission, Ranked by Table A.8 Rate and Number of 30-Day All-Cause Re (MDC) at Index Admission, Ranked by Number of Re APPENDIX B: HANDLING OF TRANSFERS AND SAME -DAY STAYS 1 Defining Transfers and Same-Day Events 2 Creating a Combined Transfer Record 3 APPENDIX C: STATE-SPECIFIC RESTRICTIONS 1 Table C.1.
 State-Specific Restrictions 2 APPENDIX D: NRD DATA ELEMENTS AND CODES 1 Table D.1.
-Data Elements in the 2017 NRD Core File 3 Table D.2.
-Data Elements in the 2017 NRD Severity Measures File 7 Table D.3.
-Data Elements in the 2017 NRD Diagnosis and Procedure Groups Files Table D.4.
-Data Elements in the 2017 NRD Hospital File 9 APPENDIX E: EVALUATION OF THE DIFFERENCE IN READMISSION RATES CAUSED BY HCUP PATIENT LINKAGE NUMBERS BEING SPECIFIC TO A STATE Table E.1.
-Twenty Conditions with the Largest Number of Index Events, Restricting Readmissions to Within State and Across All States 3 Table E.2.
-Ten Conditions with the Largest Difference in Readmission Rates, Restricting Readmissions to Within State and Across All States 5 Table E.3.
-Readmission Rates Restricting Readmissions to Within State and Across All
+Data Elements in the 2019 NRD Core File 2 Table D.2.
+Data Elements in the 2019 NRD Severity Measures File6 Table D.3.
+Data Elements in the 2019 NRD Diagnosi s and Procedure Groups Files7 Table D.4.
+Data Elements in the 2019 NRD Hospital File 9 APPENDIX E: EVALUATION OF THE DIFFERENCE IN HCUP PATIENT LINKAGE NUMBERS BEING SPECIFIC Table E.1.
+Twenty Conditions with the Largest Numb Readmissions to Within State and Across All States - Table E.2.
+Ten Conditions with the Largest Difference Readmissions to Within State and Across All States

-States, Medicare Standard Analytic File, 2011 -6
+Table E.3.
+Readmission Rates Restricting Readmissions to Within State and Across All States, Medicare Standard Analytic File, 2011 6